nicktodd/ml-deployment-workshop/03_custom_image_pipeline.md

 You will also note that it creates a parameter file, similar to the previous example ready for deployment by Cloudformation.

-7. The Service role for this second CodeBuild requires the following policies: S3FullAccess, SagemakerFullAccess, and the DockerCodeBuildPolicy.

-8. Commit your changes to Git, and review the project execution in CodeBuild.
+7. Commit your changes to Git, and review the project execution in CodeBuild.
 Fix any errors before proceeding.

+8. We now need to give our CodeBuild project the necessary permissions, so in the AWS Web Console, return to your new CodeBuild project.
+Click on `Build Details`, and then click on the `Service Role`.
+Add the following policies to the service role:  `S3FullAccess`, `SagemakerFullAccess`, and the `DockerCodeBuildPolicy`.

 ## 8. Create the CodePipeline along with the CloudFormation CodeDeploy step.